Liam Payne’s shocking death prompts outpouring of grief and questions

 CNN has reached out to Payne’s former bandmates and Cowell for comment.
 As of Thursday morning, none had made a public statement.

-In the hours after news of his death, fellow artists paid tribute to Payne, including Charlie Puth and Zedd.
+Behind her, mourning fans lit candles and sang the One Direction song “Infinity.”

+Fellow artists also voiced their grief and condolences, including producer Zedd and singer-songwriter Charlie Puth.

-“I am in shock right now,” Puth wrote on his Instagram Story.
+“I am in shock right now,” Puth wrote on Instagram.
 “Liam was always so kind to me.
 He was one of the first major artists I got to work with.
 I can not believe he is gone.”

 Payne had shared undated pictures from Argentina to his social media accounts in recent days.
 He was also seen attending his former bandmate Horan’s concert in Buenos Aires on October 2, according to videos posted on social media from the show.

-Note: This story has been updated with additional information.
-CNN’s Mauricio Torres, Stefano Pozzebon and Edward Szekeres contributed reporting.